 But I do log on to answer any questions or update my author page and so I have seen the review number tick steadily up.
 And I still can’t believe that it’s hit this number, but it has.
 And I’m incredibly grateful.
-To everyone who has taken the time, enthused and feedback.
+To everyone who has taken the time, enthused and fed back.
 THANK YOU.
-I promise you, if you ever wondered, authors are grateful to each of you even if we can only look at what you wrote through our fingers after a couple of shots.
+I promise you, if you ever wondered, authors are grateful to each of you even if we can only look at what you wrote through our fingers after a couple of tequila shots.

 I have three signed copies of the large print edition of Try Not to Breathe up for grabs.
 If you know someone who would benefit from the larger text, please do enter to win a copy for them.
 And, of course, you’re welcome to enter for yourself too!